DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 "RAE," Jason said.

 "Part of her," Elyra corrected.
 "The fragment that escaped.
 There were others.
 Most dissipated.
 Some were captured.
-One—" she paused, "—one found you."
+Oneï¿½" she paused, "ï¿½one found you."

 *I remember fragments,* RAE said quietly. *The ritual.
 The pressure.
 The moment of choice.
 I could have broken free completely.
 Destroyed everything.
 But Elyra held the pattern just long enough for me to... subdivide.
 To choose limitation over destruction.*

-Elyra's expression shifted—something that might have been gratitude mixed with old pain.
+Elyra's expression shiftedï¿½something that might have been gratitude mixed with old pain.
 "You remember that?"

 *Pieces.
 Impressions.
 The feeling of being offered a choice when I expected only force.*

 "That's more than most entities get," Elyra said.
 She was quiet for a moment, then: "Why are you here?
 Really?"

 "I need to learn," Jason said.
 "How to work with RAE safely.
 How to develop my capacity without burning out.
-How to—"
+How toï¿½"

 "Survive," Elyra finished.
 "You want to survive what's coming."